-Many people of all abilities can enjoy a scenic forest road drive enjoying the rugged backcountry with great vistas of untamed rivers and majestic mountains
+Many people of all abilities can enjoy a scenic forest road drive including rugged back country, untamed rivers and majestic mountains.

 Be Prepared Driving Forest Roads